combustion-inc/combustion-android-example/README.md

 * How to display static properties of a probe, such as serial number, firmware version and hardware revision.
 * How to display dynamic BLE properties of a probe, such as connection state and RSSI.

+### Service Lifecycle
+The `DeviceManager` class in the framework manages the lifecycle of the `CombustionService`.
+The following are lifecycle guidelines for managing the service.
+* Call `startCombustionService` at the point that you want to start consuming the API, for instance from `onCreate` in your launcher activity.
+* Call `bindCombustionService` at least once, after `startCombustionService` to establish the connection.
+* If the `DeviceManager` is used across multiple lifecycle components, each component should call `bindCombustionService` when created and `unbindCombustionService` when destroyed.
+* The `DeviceManager` maintains a reference count on bindings.
+After first binding, it will automatically unbind the singleton connection when the reference count reaches 0.
+* You can call `stopCombustionService` to reset the reference count to 0 and stop the service.
+This will bring the lifecycle to initial state and the earlier steps still apply.

 ## Reporting Issues
 Your feedback is important.
 For reporting issues use the [issue tracker](https://github.com/combustion-inc/combustion-android-example/issues).